Asset Protection in Texas

 Texas Homestead Exemption

 Texas protects the unlimited value of a primary residence under Article XVI, Section 50 of the Texas Constitution and Property Code Chapter 41.
-A $5 million home in Dallas is fully exempt from judgment creditors, just like a $200,000 home in Lubbock.
-Only Florida offers a comparable unlimited-value homestead exemption.
+A $5 million home in Dallas is fully exempt from judgment creditors, the same as a $200,000 home in Lubbock.
+Among the states with homestead exemptions, only Florida offers a comparable unlimited-value protection.

 The exemption applies based on acreage rather than dollar value.
 Urban homesteads are limited to 10 acres, while rural homesteads can extend to 100 acres for a single adult or 200 acres for a family.
 The property must be currently used as a primary residence or designated with a present intent to use it as one in the near future.